chadrt21/dnd-webMaster/docs/sdd.md

 ## 3.7 Campaign Controller [[Back to Top]](#table-of-contents)

+Campaign Controller is the hub controller that connects majority of the front-end with the back-end.
+It connects the authorization and re-direction to certain pages as well as to the database.
+The Campaign Controller is used to create and update the database (e.g. create/save notes, campaigns, and characters) for characters and notes.

+It exposes the following API routes

+- Campaigns
+	- `GET /api/campaigns`
+	- `POST /api/campaigns`
+	- `GET /api/campaigns/:id`
+- Notes
+	- `GET /api/campaigns/:id/notes`
+	- `POST /api/campaigns/:id/notes`
+	- `GET /api/campaigns/:id/notes/:noteId`
+	- `POST /api/campaigns/:id/notes/:noteId`
+- Characters
+	- `GET /api/campaigns/:id/characters`
+	- `POST /api/campaigns/:id/characters`
+	- `GET /api/campaigns/:id/characters/:characterId`
+	- `POST /api/campaigns/:id/characters/:characterId`

 ## 3.8 Searching Controller [[Back to Top]](#table-of-contents)

 ## 3.9 Authentication Controller [[Back to Top]](#table-of-contents)